auth0-samples/auth0-react-samples/02-Custom-Login-Form/README.md

 ## Set the Client ID and Domain

 If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.
 If you clone the repo directly from Github, rename the `auth0-variables.js.example` file to `auth0-variables.js` and provide the **client ID** and **domain** there.
 This file is located in `src/Auth/`.

-## Enable Cross Origin Authentication
+## Using Cross Origin Authentication

-In order to be able to log-in with user and password you need to enable the [Cross Origin Authentication](https://auth0.com/docs/cross-origin-authentication).
+When the user and password are entered in an embedded login form, a cross-origin call is made.
+Please read the [Cross Origin Authentication documentation](https://auth0.com/docs/cross-origin-authentication) in order to better understand how to configure it and its limitations.

 Make sure you edit the contents of the `public/callback-cross-auth.html` file to match your Client Id, Domain and Callback settings.
-This page will only be used when third-party cookies are disabled in the client browser, and *needs to be served over HTTPS*.
-Note that when third-party cookies are disabled, there are some browsers where the authentication flow will NOT work.
+This page will only be used when third-party cookies are disabled in the client browser, and needs to be served over HTTPS.
+Note that when third-party cookies are disabled, there are some browsers where the authentication flow will NOT work unless you use [Custom Domains](https://auth0.com/docs/custom-domains).

 ## Run the Application